Godleague/cse140-assignments/p4/README.md

 See the submission instructions for details of how to enter a team into the tournaments.
 Tournaments are run every night (refer to Canvas for nightly cut off) and include all teams that have been submitted (either earlier in the day or on a previous day) as of the start of the tournament.
-Currently, each team plays every other team 11 times in one match.
+Currently, each team is matched up with every other team two times (each matchup consists of 11 games).
+In the first match, one team is `red` and the other is `blue`.
+In the second match, they switch sides (the `red` team plays as `blue`, and the `blue` team plays as `red`).
+This ensures you don’t hard-code any color specific behavior or assumptions.

 The boards used in the tournament will be drawn from both the default board (5 games), as well as randomly generated boards (6 games).
 All boards are symmetric, and the team that moves first is randomly chosen.
-The results for a nightly tournaments can be found [here](http://seacliff.soe.ucsc.edu/cse140-w25/tournaments/), where you can view overall rankings and scores for each match.
+The results for a nightly tournaments can be found [here](http://seacliff.soe.ucsc.edu/cse140-f25/tournaments/), where you can view overall rankings and scores for each match.
 You can also download replays, the boards used, and the stdout / stderr logs for each agent.
+When examining replay JSON files, the CLI of json [module](https://docs.python.org/3/library/json.html#module-json.tool) may be helpful.

 ## Designing Agents